dolimpio/meloturtle_framework/README.md

    ```bash
    cd meloturtle_framework/backend
    ```
-3. **Set Up Environment Variables:**
-   Create a `.env` file inside the backend directory and add the necessary variables.
-Make sure to add the BACKEND_ prefix before each variable.
+3. **Set Up Environment Variables:** Inside the backend directory, you should find a `.env` file.
+Add the data from Spotify's Web API and OpenAI API to these variables.
+Make sure to add the BACKEND_ prefix before each variable. e.g:
    ```env
    BACKEND_SPOTIFY_CLIENT_ID=your_client_id
    BACKEND_SPOTIFY_CLIENT_SECRET=your_client_secret